Paul DeJong Player Props: Cardinals vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have a 4.63 team ERA that ranks 24th across all league pitching staffs.
+- The Nationals have the 26th-ranked team ERA among all MLB pitching staffs (4.68).

-- The Nationals rank 25th in baseball in home runs surrendered (93 total, 1.3 per game).
+- Nationals pitchers combine to rank 25th in baseball in home runs surrendered (95 total, 1.3 per game).

-- The righty last pitched on Thursday against the Houston Astros, when he threw seven innings, allowing four earned runs while giving up six hits.
+- His most recent appearance came on Friday against the Houston Astros, when the lefty tossed 5 2/3 scoreless innings while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.